hikogui/hikogui/docs/geometry.md

 A `rectangle` can be transformed like a `point3`.

 It should be implemented as a `point3` in the left-bottom corner and two `vector3`s to the upper and right corners.
-However it is currently implemented as 4 points one for each corner.
+However, it is currently implemented as 4 points, one for each corner.

-### axis\_aligned\_rectangle
+### axis_aligned_rectangle

 The `axis_aligned_rectangle` class is a 2D axis-aligned rectangle.

-When transforming an axis aligned rectangle in 3D or with rotation the result will be a normal `rectangle`.
+When transforming an axis aligned rectangle in 3D or with rotation, the result will be a normal `rectangle`.
 A rectangle can be converted back to an `axis_aligned_rectangle`, as a bounding rectangle around the transformed rectangle.

-a `axis_aligned_rectangle` is implemented as a `f32x4` where:
+An `axis_aligned_rectangle` is implemented as a `f32x4` where:

- - x - left-bottom point x.
+ - `x`: left-bottom point x
- - y - left-bottom point y.
+ - `y`: left-bottom point y
- - z - right-top point x.
+ - `z`: right-top point x
- - w - right-top point y.
+ - `w`: right-top point y

 Transformation types
 --------------------

 ### geo::identity

-An identity transform does not

 ### geo::translate<D>